WeblateOrg/weblate/docs/user/translating.rst

 .. note::

-    Actual permissions might vary depending on your Weblate configuration.
+    Actual permissions might vary depending on the Weblate configuration.

-Anonymous users can only (by default) forward suggestions.
+This is useful when uncertainty about a translation arises, to the point where it can not even be included as :guilabel:`Strings needing action`.
-Doing so is still available to signed-in users, in cases where uncertainty about the translation arises, prompting other translators to review it.
+Anonymous users can (by default) only forward suggestions, prompting review by other translators.

-The suggestions are scanned on a daily basis to remove duplicates and suggestions matching the current translation.
+All suggestions are scanned on a daily basis to remove duplicates and those matching current translations.

 .. _user-comments:

 Comments
 --------

-Three types of comments can be posted: for translations, source strings, or to report source string bugs when this functionality is turned on using :ref:`project-source_review`.
+Comments can either be made about translations, feedback on source strings, or to report source string bugs (if turned on using :ref:`project-source_review`).
-Choose the one suitable to topic you want to discuss.
+Use source string comments to ask for clarifications or context.

-Source string comments are in any event good for providing feedback on the original string, for example that it should be rephrased or to ask questions about it.
+Markdown syntax can be used for all comments.

-You can use Markdown syntax in all comments and mention other users using ``@mention``.
+Mention other users by using``@mention``.

 .. seealso::